vincenzoSantonastasoGithub/wineCatalogApi/README.md

 # Wine Catalog Api

-REST API used by the warehouse system to perform create/read/update/delete (CRUD) operations on the bottles of wine
+REST API used by the warehouse system to perform CRUD (create/read/update/delete) operations on the bottles of wine

 ### Installing